Kampala Capital City

-Ranked as the best city to live in East Africa, Kampala capital city of Uganda was also ranked the 13th fastest growing city in Africa.
+Kampala Capital City: Ranked as the best city to live in East Africa, Kampala capital city of Uganda was also ranked the 13th fastest growing city in Africa.
 The standards of living are awesome and life is affordable in Kampala capital city.
 This capital city is the collection center of every aspect of life, be it businesses, entertainment, health education, to mention but a few.
-It is the most lucrative city in Uganda followed by mbarara and others.
+It is the most lucrative city in Uganda followed by Mbarara and others.
+Park of the Uganda Safari Tours is a kampala city where travelers get a chance to explore the City and its Heritage.

 Kampala capital is also fast growing in terms of population with a growth rate over 4%, wakiso engulfs the city with a population growth that doubles almost every after ten year; probably it is another reason for the growth in the population of kampala as well.
 The city is divided into smaller sections or boroughs called divisions that are used to implement the projects and also plan development policies.
 Kampala capital includes 5 divisions such as, nakawa, Kampala, makindye, kawempe and rubaga divisions.